This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I do to create routines for my child?

 - Have your child take at least 1 nap each day.
 Plan the nap early enough in the day so your child is still tired at bedtime.

 - Create a bedtime routine.
 This may include 1 hour of calm and quiet activities before bed.
 You can read to your child or listen to music.
-Have your child brush his teeth during his bedtime routine.
+Have your child brush his or her teeth during his or her bedtime routine.